bmilde/digiling21/README.md

         print(line)
 ```

-Text files can also be written to
+Text files can also be written to:

 ```python
 with open('numbers.txt', 'w') as numbers_out: